-We are engaged in research and development activities with respect to tests under development and precision medicine product candidates.
-Following the Strategic Transformation, we are devoting substantially all of our resources to conducting research and development activities (including undertaking preclinical and clinical studies of our precision medicine product candidates), conducting clinical trials of our most advanced precision medicine product candidates, innovating and protecting our inventions and building our patent portfolios, organizing and staffing our company, business planning and raising capital.
-We do not have any precision medicine products approved for sale, and we have not generated any revenue from precision medicine product sales.
+We are engaged in research and development activities with respect to our therapeutics pipeline product candidates.
+Following the Strategic Transformation, we are devoting substantially all of our resources to conducting research and development activities (including undertaking preclinical and clinical studies of our therapeutics pipeline product candidates), conducting clinical trials of our most advanced therapeutics product candidates, innovating and protecting our inventions and building our patent portfolios, organizing and staffing our company, business planning and raising capital.
+We do not have any therapeutics products approved for sale, and we have not generated any revenue from therapeutics product sales.

 Our business involves significant investment in research and development activities for the development of new products.
 We intend to continue investing in our pipeline of new products and technologies.
-We expect our investment in research and development to increase as we pursue regulatory approval of our Targeted Therapeutics and Systemic Therapeutics product candidates and expand our pipeline of diagnostic device product candidates.
+We expect our investment in research and development to increase as we pursue regulatory approval of our Targeted Therapeutics and Systemic Therapeutics product candidates.
 The achievement of key development milestones is a key factor in evaluating our performance.